oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/notification.md

 ## Example

-You can do great things with this component and some others from vuesax, to add any element within the notification we have the property `content` this property can only receive an imported component and that is what it will generate within the notification
+You can do great things with this component and some others from vuesax, to add any element within the notification we have the props `content` this props can only receive an imported component and that is what it will generate within the notification

 </card>